3 Reasons Why Job Boards Could Hinder Your Search

-Many Job Openings Don't Get Posted To Job Boards
+2. Many Job Openings Don't Get Posted On Job Boards

-Big job boards can be overwhelming with job postings (both relevant and irrelevant) to you.
-This is a similar perspective for the employer when they get an overwhelming number of applicants for the job opening posted to a job board.
+Big job boards can be overwhelming with job postings (both relevant and irrelevant to you).
+This is a similar perspective for the employer when they get an overwhelming number of applicants for the job opening posted on a job board.